-North Korean media reported on February 28 that Pyongyang launched a strategic cruise missile this week.
+North Korean media reported on February 28 that Pyongyang carried out a strategic cruise missile launch this week.

-The North Korean army's missile unit conducted a drill off the country's west coast on February 26, supervised by North Korean leader Kim Jong-un.
-According to the Korean Central News Agency (KCNA), the drill was aimed at "confirming to the enemy the DPRK army's counterattack capability, the combat readiness of various means for nuclear operations, and demonstrating the reliability of Pyongyang's nuclear deterrence capability."
+The North Korean army's missile unit held a drill off the country's west coast on February 26, supervised by North Korean leader Kim Jong-un.
+According to the Korean Central News Agency (KCNA), the drill aimed to "confirm to the enemy the North Korean army's counterattack capability, the combat readiness of various means for nuclear warfare, and demonstrate the reliability of Pyongyang's nuclear deterrence capability."

 North Korean leader Kim Jong-un inspects a missile launch on February 26.

-During the missile launch inspection, Mr. Kim Jong-un emphasized the goal of permanently protecting the country's sovereignty and security with a "reliable nuclear shield", and suggested that North Korea should make efforts to "make more comprehensive preparations for the nuclear force's combat readiness".
+During the missile launch inspection, Mr. Kim Jong-un emphasized the goal of permanently protecting the country's sovereignty and security with a "reliable nuclear shield," and suggested that North Korea should make efforts to "make more comprehensive combat readiness preparations for nuclear forces."

 KCNA reported that the missile launched in the test hit its target after flying more than 1,500 km in an oval trajectory, without mentioning the type of missile used.
 On the morning of February 28, the South Korean military had not confirmed the North Korean missile launch.